DRY MOUTH / TONGUE (Xerostomia)

 REBUILD-ELECTROLYTESSubstances that increase your electrolyte balance.
 Electrolytes help you retain water, keep your palate moist, and truly quench your thirst.

 REBUILDS-FLUIDSHerbs or substances that create moisture in the body and increase fluids.

 DEMULCENTHerbs that coat or form a soothing film over a mucous membrane, relieving minor pain and inflammation of the membrane.

 ADDRESS ISSUES IN STAGE OF DISEASE 1DRY MOUTH / TONGUE IS IN STAGE OF DISEASE 1 - AFFECTING DIGESTION

 If you have symptoms in this category, your body is sending you a warning sign.
 Since digestion is so metabolically intensive and sensitive to stress and emotions, the earliest warning signs of imbalance usually appear in the digestive tract first.
 You may have gas and bloating, for example, or acid reflux.
 Ayurveda recommends paying careful, close attention to warning signs.
 They indicate that an imbalance is starting to accumulate.
 Correct these warning signs before they accumulate further and weaken your body's resistance.
-This is usually accomplished by removing diet and lifestyle habits that aggravate your imbalanced doshas and qualities.
+This is usually accomplished by removing diet and lifestyle habits that aggravate your imbalanced doshas and biocharacteristics.

 REDUCE THESE RELATED SYMPTOMS & HABITSThe following symptoms & habits may be related to 'Dry Mouth / Tongue'.
 See your quiz results for a computerized assessment of your body type.
 Please click on the symptoms below to learn more about them.